inoxlang/inox/docs/shell-basics.md

 }
 ```

-### Builtin Commands
+### Built-in Commands

-Builtin commands are provided by the shell, note that commands do not exist natively in Inox,
+Built-in commands are provided by the shell, note that commands do not exist natively in Inox,
 typing `cd ./dir/` is equivalent to `cd(./dir/)` because **cd** is a function.

-There are only a few builtin commands availabe:
+There are only a few built-in commands availabe:
 - cd
 - pwd
 - whoami